magnusvk/counter_culture/README.md

 #### Handling over-written, dynamic foreign keys

-Manually populating counter caches with dynamicall over-written foreign keys (```:foreign_key_values``` option) is not supported.
+Manually populating counter caches with dynamically over-written foreign keys (```:foreign_key_values``` option) is not supported.
 You will have to write code to handle this case yourself.

 #### Polymorphic associations